President advances in the medicinal agenda and targets elderly electorate with CBD in Medicare, but signs law that threatens hemp market

 Amid tensions with Trump, Gustavo Petro suggests drug policy change and cannabis exports

-Agency presents new report with no defined timeline, while experts warn that moving to Schedule III would have profound impacts on research and taxation, but not federal legalization
+Agency presents new report without a defined timeline, while experts warn that a change to Schedule III would have profound impacts on research and taxation, but not federal legalization

 Statement attributed to Donald Trump about changing federal marijuana classification boosts shares of major companies in the sector